Supracompetitive Pricing Under AI Monoculture: Analysis

 \begin{remark} When $\rho=1$, the conditional payoff difference is constant: $\Delta(\theta)=2r-2>0$ for all $\theta\in(0,1)$, so the mean-field ODE \eqref{eq:ODE} has $\theta=1$ as its unique attracting equilibrium.
 Proposition~\ref{prop:convergence-general} is stated for $\rho<1$ because the IPW estimator \eqref{eq:D-def} becomes unbounded as $\theta\to 0$ or $\theta\to 1$ when $\rho=1$ (i.e., an ``off-policy without exploration'' issue).
 This can be addressed by mild clipping or enforced exploration, replacing $p_H(\theta)$ and $p_L(\theta)$ in \eqref{eq:D-def} with $\max\{p_H(\theta),\varepsilon\}$ and $\max\{p_L(\theta),\varepsilon\}$ for a small $\varepsilon>0$.
 Under such standard stabilizations, the stochastic recursion continues to track the same ODE and converges to $\theta=1$, for $\rho=1$ as well. \end{remark}

 The preceding analysis shows that convergence occurs but leaves open the question of \emph{which} equilibrium is selected in the high-fidelity regime.
-The following proposition characterizes this equilibrium selection and clarifies how the batch size governs the selection probability.
+The following proposition characterizes this equilibrium selection and clarifies how the batch size governs the probability of selection.

 \begin{proposition}[{\sc Equilibrium Selection and the Effect of Batch Size}] Fix $r\in(1,2)$ and $\rho\in(\rho_c(r),1)$, and let $\theta_-(\rho,r)<\theta_+(\rho,r)$ denote the unstable and stable interior equilibria from Proposition~\ref{prop:H-dominance}.
 Fix step sizes $\gamma_n=\eta/(n+1)^\alpha$ with $\alpha\in(1/2,1]$ and $\eta\in(0,1]$, and consider the stochastic recursion \eqref{eq:logit-recursion} with batch size $b\ge 1$ from an initial condition $\theta_0\in(0,1)$.
 Define the collusion probability